mrasyidgpfl/parallel-comp-for-mobilnetv2-experiment/README.md

         - fun **showInput**(**param**:String): called when the animation clips are finished playing.

 # Rasyid
-- Description: Description: Feature extraction with MobileNetV2 is now performed in the  `MobileNetV2Classifier` class using several TensorFlow Lite framework modules.
+- Description: Feature extraction with MobileNetV2 is now performed in the  `MobileNetV2Classifier` class using several TensorFlow Lite framework modules.
 The `TestingModelProvider` class is added to measure the performance of the process.
 The `WordSequenceAligner` class is added for measuring sentence accuracy and word error rate (WER).
 - Scheme/Diagram :

 <div align="center">